marceloestevam/Project1_SeattleAirBnb_data/README.md

 # Installations
 Make sure to having [anaconda](https://www.anaconda.com/products/individual) installed.
-Lauch the Jupyter Notebook and use it to navigate and open the file `1st_project_nanodegree.ipynb`.
+Launch the Jupyter Notebook and use it to navigate and open the file `1st_project_nanodegree.ipynb`.

 Uncomment the first cell and run it.
 If the scikit-learn version is lower than version=1.0.1, please uncomment the second cell, run it then restart the kernel of the notebook.